 Laser scanning microscopy with galvo-resonant scanners suffers from nonlinear laser dwell times, particularly at the edges of the scanning field.
-ThorImageLS can control pockels cells, available for Bergamo II systems, to blank edges and mask ROIs at high speed in order to improve laser excitation uniformity across regions of interest and prevent unnecessary exposure to areas outside of those regions.
+ThorImageLS can control Pockels cells, available for Bergamo II and Veneto® systems, to blank edges and mask ROIs at high speed in order to improve laser excitation uniformity across regions of interest and prevent unnecessary exposure to areas outside of those regions.
 Regions are identified by a simple drag-and-drop across the live image.

 Image sets can be acquired at up to 400 fps and are only constrained in storage by the size of available hard drive space.
 Volumetric imaging synchronizes the fast z piezo travel of the microscope with data collection, ensuring accurate scans at user-defined steps.
 Our real-time ROI analysis can be used mid-acquisition on the acquired or streaming image set at video frame rates, reducing down time for sensitive in vivo experiments.

 ThorImageLS can tune the operation of supplemental hardware to more effectively acquire deep, high-speed 3D image stacks.
 The long-travel stepper motor and the high-precision piezo motor can be coordinated in order to traverse large z ranges at user-defined step sizes.
 Depth-dependent scatter through tissue can be compensated for by ramping the laser power as a function of depth, resulting in an even signal response throughout the scan.